December 11, 2025

 Also Read | XAT Exam Analysis: Check Difficulty Level

-Since the XAT 2025 exam, there has been a change in the XAT exam pattern.
-The XAT essay is no longer a part of the main exam; instead, it is now being asked during the interview session.
+Since the XAT 2025 exam, the exam pattern has changed.
+The XAT essay is no longer part of the main exam; it is now asked during the interview session.

 While the main XAT 2026 exam does not have a dedicated essay writing section, XLRI and other associated B-schools often use a Writing Ability Test (WAT) or an essay round as part of their final selection process (GD/PI rounds).
 Therefore, it is still crucial to practice essay writing on a variety of topics.

-Here are some good topics for essay writing, categorized by theme, that are frequently seen in B-school admissions processes and align with the kind of themes XAT has historically explored:
+Here are some good topics for essay writing, categorised by theme, that are frequently seen in B-school admissions processes and align with the kind of themes XAT has historically explored:

 These topics require you to think creatively and present a multi-faceted perspective.